JCinnamon/image-colour-analyzer/README.md

 ---

-## Image export
+## Per-image visualizations

-- **Palette montage** — one proportional dominant-colour strip per image, labelled, as PNG or JPG.
+Each result carries a **Visualizations** dropdown that opens one view below the card and downloads it as **PNG**:

+- **Palette** — the image's dominant-colour strip, sized by pixel share.
-- **Quantized montage** — each image recoloured to its k dominant clusters, as PNG or JPG.
+- **Cluster-region image** — the image recoloured to its k dominant clusters.
+- **Grid image** — the N×N spatial grid rendered as mean-colour cells (with Spatial structure on).
+- **Row/column profile** — the mean-colour gradient along each axis (with Spatial structure on).
+- **H/S/V histogram** — hue, saturation or value distribution, chosen with the channel toggle.

 ---